yegor256/blog/_drafts/_sv.md

 {% jb_picture_body %}

-I lived there for about five years and speak from own experience:
+I lived there for about five years and speak from my own experience:
 [it is]({% pst 2018/dec/2018-12-18-silicion-valley-criticism %})
 distasteful, insanely correct, unappetizing, insane, positive, shallow, dangerous, expensive, boring, and conservative.
 However, aside from